By Professor Tony Attwood and Dr. Michelle Garnett

 Where to from here?

-On the 8th of September, 2023, we are presenting a live three-hour webcast on Addiction and Autism.
-This event aims to equip participants with knowledge and strategies to understand the reasons for the association between autism and addiction to computer gaming and substances, describe the latest research on the assessment and treatment of addiction in the context of autism, particular challenges for the autistic person, parents and professionals, and how to meet these challenges.
-Modifications to programmes for addiction treatment will be discussed.
+Our online course Addiction and Autism aims to equip participants with knowledge and strategies to understand the reasons for the association between autism and addiction to computer gaming and substances and describes the latest research on the assessment and treatment of addiction in the context of autism, particular challenges for the autistic person, parents and professionals, and how to meet these challenges.
+Modifications to programmes for addiction treatment are also discussed.